JurajHolub/wittgenstein/simulator-client/README.md

   * `--scenario01` specifies experiment to simulate (print help of given protocol to see available scenarios)

 View results of simulation in the directory `/output`.
+There are already results of all simulations, but you can delete them and resimulate.
+Simulation RNG has always the same seed, so you will obtain the same results.

 **Simulation may take from minutes to hours (depends on simulation scenario)!**
+Quick example is `python client.py --mongoserver mongodb:27017 harmony --scenario04` (takes only a few seconds).

 ## Harmony

 * `--scenario01` - Sharding distribution security: